Posted on September 18 2018

 Genuine leather is a deceiving term where most consumers automatically think it's the best.
 Even though it is made up of real leather, it contains the lowest quality leathers bonded together with glue and then painted, so over time it will crack and peel.

 5. Top Grain Leather

 What Is Top Grain Leather Made Of?

 This grain is called "Top Grain" because it is from the top layer of leather (the best cut) and the tannery removes the imperfections.
-The leather is then dyed and finished to seal the pours.
+The leather is then aniline dyed and finished to seal the pores.
 These leathers have more color & grain consistency and is also where you will find different printed patterns.